mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step11.md

 To achieve this, we would use the range jsonpath operator to iterate through each item (nodes in this case) and use some tabulation `\t` as well as a new line `\n` characters  to get the above output.

-To do this in JSONPATH, we would use the `range` and `end`  operators as fallow:
+To do this in JSONPath, we would use the `range` and `end`  operators as follows:

 ```
 {range  .items[*]}